Next Performance! @ The Marsh, Berkeley, 5/6

 - 2 min read

 David Ford is a master teacher who has guided generations of solo artists in developing deeply personal, often humorous, and always thought-provoking pieces.
-His classes are more than just instruction—they're a creative incubator and a community where we can be vulnerable and genuine.
-David's thoughtful direction and the generous feedback of fellow performers are part of the magic.
-I'm also so grateful to Rebecca Fisher, who provides excellent dramaturgical guidance.
+His classes are more than just instruction—they’re a creative incubator, a community, and a practice in storytelling that is raw, vulnerable, and real.
+Over the past several weeks, I’ve been shaping new material and revisiting old threads of story with his thoughtful direction and the generous feedback of my fellow performers.

 "As I sat in the audience, I couldn't help but feel that Irma had looked into my life-- a brown child traipsing through the finest universities and forging a professional life.
 In one hour, she conveys the joys and pains of living a bicultural/bilingual life, particularly in today's political climate.
 Gracias, Irma Herrera for telling our stories.” - Ernestina "A beautiful and powerful performance!
 Combining humor and personal experience and childhood memories into a rich narrative about racial prejudice.
 Insightful and also highly entertaining.
 You will not want it to end.” - Bruce